AngelEyeLife/Felipe-Recipes/README.md

 ## Technologies Used
 1. [Bootstrap](https://getbootstrap.com/) Used their libraries and codes for components of my website.
 1. [Freeimages](https://www.freeimages.com/) The background image i used came from this site.
-1. [Codde Institute](https://github.com/Code-Institute-Org/gitpod-full-template) Used the full template from CI with emmet that helpedd me a lot while codding.
+1. [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) Used the full template from CI with emmet that helpedd me a lot while codding.
 1. [Start Bootstrap](https://startbootstrap.com/) Helped me place my background image.
 ------------
 ## Testing